Last updated: 2026-03-04

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Fifth generation (W206)
+2022: Fifth generation (W206) Launch

 Should You Buy the 2023 Mercedes-Benz C-Class?

-The 2023 Mercedes-Benz C-Class scores 53/100 ("Mixed").
-Buyers should proceed with caution.
+A 53/100 score puts the 2023 Mercedes-Benz C-Class in the "Mixed" tier.
+Buyers should approach with eyes open.
 2023 is the last model year of the Fifth generation (W206).

 Compared to the 2024 Mercedes-Benz C-Class, which scored 16 points higher.
 See also the 2022 Mercedes-Benz C-Class for an earlier comparison.